Open Questions on the Bernoulli Factory Problem

 -

-Given integer m≥0, rational number 0<k≤exp(1), and unknown heads probability 0≤λ≤1, find a Bernoulli factory for—
+Given integer m≥0, rational number 0<k<exp(1) (and especially $k=1$ or $k=2$), and unknown heads probability 0≤λ≤1, find a Bernoulli factory for—

-\[f(\lambda)=\exp(-(\exp(m+\lambda)-(k(m+\lambda)))) = \frac{\exp(-\exp(m+\lambda))}{\exp(-(k(m+\lambda)))},\tag{PD}\]that, as much as possible, avoids calculating $h(\lambda) = \exp(m+\lambda)-k(m+\lambda)$; in this sense, the more implicitly the Bernoulli factory works with irrational or transcendental functions, the better.
-A solution is sought especially when k is 1 or 2.
-Note that the right-hand side of (PD) can be implemented by ExpMinus and division Bernoulli factories, but is inefficient and heavyweight due to the need to calculate $\epsilon$ for the division factory.
+\[f(\lambda)=\exp(-(\exp(m+\lambda)-(k(m+\lambda)))) = \frac{\exp(-\exp(m+\lambda))}{\exp(-(k(m+\lambda)))},\tag{PD}\]that, as much as possible, avoids calculating $h(\lambda) = \exp(m+\lambda)-k(m+\lambda)$, and especially avoids floating-point operations; in this sense, the more implicitly the Bernoulli factory works with irrational or transcendental functions, the better.
+The right-hand side of (PD) can be implemented by ExpMinus and division Bernoulli factories, but is inefficient and heavyweight due to the need to calculate $\epsilon$ for the division factory.
 In addition there is a Bernoulli factory that first calculates $h(\lambda)$ and $floor(h(\lambda))$ using constructive reals and then runs ExpMinus, but this is likewise far from lightweight.
-(Calculating exp(.) with floating-point operations is not acceptable for this question.)

 Prove or disprove:

-- Given that $f:[0,1]\to (0,1]$ is convex, the polynomials $(g_n) = (B_n(f) - \max_{0\le\lambda\le 1}\text{abs}(B_n(f)(\lambda)-f(\lambda)))$ (where $n\ge 1$ is an integer power of 2) are in Bernstein form of degree $n$, converge to $f$ from below, and satisfy: $(g_{2n}-g_{n})$ is a polynomial with non-negative Bernstein coefficients once it’s rewritten to a polynomial in Bernstein form of degree exactly $2n$.
+- Given that $f:[0,1]\to (0,1]$ is convex, the polynomials $(g_n) = (B_n(f) - \max_{0\le\lambda\le 1}\text{abs}(B_n(f)(\lambda)-f(\lambda)))$ (where $n\ge 1$ is an integer power of 2) are in Bernstein form of degree $n$, converge to $f$ from below, and satisfy: $(g_{2n}-g_{n})$ is a polynomial with nonnegative Bernstein coefficients once it’s rewritten to a polynomial in Bernstein form of degree exactly $2n$.
 The same is true for the polynomials $(g_n) = (B_n(f) - \text{abs}(B_n(f)(1/2)-f(1/2)))$, if $f$ is also symmetric about 1/2.

 -